ai-idt/ai-idt.github.io/projects.md

 # GliODIL
 ![GliODIL](/assets/GliODIL.png)
 Physical models, represented by partial differential equations, are crucial in addressing many under-constrained problems, such as tumor growth modeling.
-Deep learning methods often struggle to accurately estimate the complete distribution of tumor cells, primarily due to insufficient training data.
+Deep learning methods often struggle to accurately estimate the full distribution of tumor cells, primarily because of insufficient training data.
 As a result, most existing approaches rely on physics-based simulations to align with observed tumor characteristics, yielding anatomically and physiologically plausible estimates.
 However, these methods face challenges when dealing with complex and unknown initial conditions and are often constrained by rigid physical models.
 In this work, we introduce a novel method that balances data-driven and physics-based cost functions.
 Specifically, we propose a unique discretization scheme that quantifies how well our learned spatiotemporal distributions of tumors and brain tissue adhere to their respective growth and elasticity equations.
-This quantification acts as a regularization term rather than a strict constraint, allowing for greater flexibility and effectiveness in integrating patient data compared to existing models.
+This quantification serves as a regularization term rather than a strict constraint, enabling greater flexibility and more effective integration of patient data than existing models.

 [[Paper]](https://neurips.cc/virtual/2024/poster/94680) | [[Code]](https://github.com/m1balcerak/PhysRegTumor)